Skip to content ↓

 Keeping Safe

 If you are worried about something, no matter how small, always tell an adult.
 In school, this could be your teacher, a teaching assistant, a member of our office staff or one of the safeguarding team.
 We will always help you!
-Each classroom has a worry box so you can write your worries down if you prefer that to saying them out loud.
+Each classroom has a worry box so you can write your worries down if you would prefer not to say them out loud.

 Miss Jarvis is the Designated Safeguarding Lead